8 Tips for Growing Better Lilies

 Lilies have an elegance few other flowers can rival.
 With such big, exotic-looking blossoms, it seems like they’d be tricky to grow.
 But they’re not!
-Here are eight tips to help you succeed with these gorgeous summer-blooming flower bulbs.
+Here are eight tips for growing lilies that will help you succeed with these gorgeous summer-blooming flower bulbs.

 1. Choose Your Type